carbon-design-system/carbon/docs/guides/support.md

 Using these templates also helps Project-Bot automatically move issues and new pull requests to the right workstreams by auto labeling the issues according to the template type.
-There are three types of issues The Support and Maintenance team are concerned with:
+There are three types of issues the maintainer team is concerned with:

-- type: a11y ♿
 - type: question ❓
 - type: bug 🐛
 - type: enhancement 💡

+In addition to the types above, the issue may also fit one or more of the following types of issues based on the work being performed.

+- type: a11y ♿
+- type: docs 📖
+- type: infrastructure 🤖

 ### Triaging a new issue